K9YK/kpaRemote/README.md

 # kpaRemote
-Remote control software for the KPA500 amplifier.
-Integrates with Flex Radios.
+Remote control software for the KPA500 amplifier that integrates with Flex Radios.